JimSolomon/JimSolomon/README.md

 Hi there, my name is Jim Solomon and I have 4 years experience in Offensive Security and will be graduated on May 2023 from University.
-Therefore l'm looking for work.
+Now, l'm looking for work.

 I've been doing Pentesting and Red Teaming, and I have done work as a pen tester and supporting Incident Response team invesgating Cyber attacks.
 My area of expertise are Pentesting, Red teaming, Incident Response, Ethical hacking.
 And I'm interested in AI, GPT as well.